 - It should be noted that in the myth Bahamut isn't exactly carrying the world, though it is the most common interpretation and perhaps what the original myth intended, the exact words say that it was carrying: "all of god's creation".Some authors have played with this and stated that what it is actually holding is the universe.
 This is actually a an enormous literature upgrade.

 - Cerberus deserves a special mention in any appearance he makes, since the original creature, depending on which myth you're going by, had snakes growing from his back and was formed by/had skin made of the squirming souls of the dead.
+On top of that, its saliva was poisonous and once stopped a Titan from escaping the underworld.
 Which practically makes many of his appearances a Mythology Downgrade.

 - Arachne is simply a progenitor of all spiders in Classical Mythology.
 If there are monsters with that name in modern works, they are always half-spider half-woman beings with human size, if not larger.